How can I get fitter? What can I do to improve my fitness? I’ve hit a plateau – what can I do?

 However, intense exercise that is short actually raises the growth-promoting hormones like testosterone and these hormones work with cortisol to burn fat and build, or at least maintain muscle.

 I am not saying don’t run or do weights – absolutely not, they are more important than ever to be doing.
-Shorter intense exercise is probably more beneficial compared to long duration moderate intensity exercise.
+Shorter intense exercise is probably more beneficial to doing too many long duration exercise of moderate intensity.

 Exercises to do in the menopause